open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>port</b></td>
         <td>int or string</td>
         <td>
           Name or number of the port to access on the container.
-Number must be in the range 1 to 65535.<br/>
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>host</b></td>
         <td>string</td>
         <td>
-          Host name to connect to, defaults to the pod IP.<br/>
+          Host name to connect to, defaults to the pod IP.
+You probably want to set "Host" in httpHeaders instead.<br/>
         </td>
         <td>false</td>
       </tr><tr>